dev-chirag-taneja/dev-chirag-taneja/README.md

 - Employement ... **Open for better full-time offers**
 - I will graduated in 2024 from DIT University, Dehradun (MCA) with a CGPA of ___
 - I’m currently learning **ReactJs**
-- I’m looking to collaborate on projects based on ReactJs and Django.
+- I’m looking to collaborate on projects based on ReactJs and Django
 -  All of my projects are available at [https://github.com/dev-chirag-taneja](https://github.com/dev-chirag-taneja)
 - Ask me about **ReactJs, Django**
 - How to reach me **chiragtaneja915@gmail.com**